Nike-Inc/wingtips/wingtips-spring-boot2-webflux/README.md

     `ZipkinHttpTagStrategy` and `SpringWebfluxServerRequestTagAdapter`.
 To modify the tag strategy and/or adapter, you can set the `wingtips.server-side-span-tagging-strategy` and/or `wingtips.server-side-span-tagging-adapter`
     application properties (see `WingtipsSpringBoot2WebfluxProperties` description below).
-    - Adds a hook that enables Wingtips tracing to span async boundaries when using [Project Reactors](https://projectreactor.io/)
-    `Mono` and `Flux` types along with `subscribeOn` and `publishOn` operators.
+    - Adds a hook for [Project Reactor](https://projectreactor.io/) that enables automatic propagation of Wingtips tracing state across async boundaries when using `Mono` or `Flux` types along with `subscribeOn` and `publishOn` operators.
+WARNING: The tracing state that will be propagated is the tracing state on the thread at the time the `Mono` or `Flux` is _subscribed to_, not where the `Mono`/`Flux` is defined.

 * **`WingtipsSpringBoot2WebfluxProperties`** - The Spring Boot
 [@ConfigurationProperties](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-typesafe-configuration-properties)